Rashes in babies and children

 - a raised rash or spots

-However, older people, young children and those with a weakened immune system may develop a rash on their head and neck.
+However, older people and young children may develop a rash on their head, neck, palms and soles of their feet.

 A pharmacist can help with scabies